 Do you view your glass as half empty or is your glass half full?
 Trying times challenge us to rethink our expectations, values and goals.
 Read this story of a man who lost almost everything – to the point that his glass was virtually empty.
 Learn how he refilled his glass by changing how he viewed his life.

 John felt devastated when his father died weeks before his planned wedding.
-Lost forever was the opportunity of clinking a champagne glass full of hope with his beloved Dad.
-Despite a postponement, the wedding ceremony and reception resembled a Greek tragedy for the couple.
-Shortly before an intimate bridal shower thrown by close friends, John sought psychiatric care to address a bipolar depressive episode triggered by intense grief.
+Lost forever was the opportunity of clinking a champagne glass full of hope with his beloved Dad, who made a deathbed request for John’s mother to fund the wedding reception.
+Despite a postponement, the wedding festivities resembled a Greek tragedy for John and his fiancee.
+Shortly before an intimate bridal shower thrown by close friends, John sought psychiatric care to address a bipolar depressive episode triggered by intense grief over his father’s death.
 He started taking a common antidepressant with a mood stabilizer.
-After a potentially dangerous medication reaction, he was placed on a low dose of another antidepressant.
+After a potentially dangerous medication reaction, his psychiatrist prescribed a low dose of another antidepressant.

-John’s psychiatrist ignored his complaints of memory impairments and agitation until he became delusional.
+John’s psychiatrist attributed his complaints of memory impairment and agitation as “normal side effects” until he became delusional.
 Days after he started taking prescribed antipsychotic medication, he became more forgetful as he reported symptoms of confusion, blurred vision, veering to the left when driving and flashing lights in his peripheral vision.
 His psychiatrist, primary doctor and ophthalmologist dismissed his medical complaints as psychotic delusions.
 While awaiting admission to a psychiatric outpatient program, he worked one final day to transfer his work duties to colleagues.
 At the end of that day, he called his wife in distress.
 Upon arriving at his workplace, she found him in the parking lot outside his office, kneeling on the cold, December pavement and staring into his car, mumbling incoherently.

-The next day, John’s wife drove John to a local hospital emergency room.
-After making numerous attempts to escape the car and hospital parking lot, he was admitted to the psychiatric inpatient unit.
+The next day, John’s wife drove John to a local hospital emergency room during a snow storm.
+He made numerous attempts to escape his wife’s vehicle and the hospital parking lot before being forcefully admitted to the psychiatric inpatient unit.
 Branding him with the diagnosis of schizoaffective disorder, the hospital psychiatrist dosed him heavily with powerful antipsychotic medications.
 The hospital staff discharged John a week later in far worse condition than when he entered with the dire predictions that he would never drive or work again.
 Too confused to sign his name to a check, drive or fill a gas tank, his wife had to oversee his daily routine.
 Once an avid reader and gifted writer, he could no longer read books or write a coherent sentence, John reluctantly resigned from his full-time job of 25 years.

 The Glass Mostly Empty

 In the weeks that followed, John lost almost everything in his life – virtually all social contact, his standing in his community, financial security, adequate health insurance, his purpose and his identity.
 Even his outpatient psychologist and psychiatrist abruptly terminated treatment with him shortly after he lost the means to pay their fees.
 People avoided him; obligatory phone calls lasted a minute or two.
 His few, brief social encounters reeked of painfully awkward silences.
 People generally ignored him in his presence and whispered judging comments about him behind his back.
-Some people even criticized him for being lazy and failing to conduct a rigorous job search – even though he couldn’t write a coherent resume or answer simple questions appropriately.
+Birthdays deteriorated into brief, sterile events in which his mother gifted him a check.
+Some people even criticized him for being lazy and failing to conduct a rigorous job search – even though he couldn’t draft a resume or answer simple interview questions appropriately.
 In the throes of intense depression, psychosis and dementia, John spent most of his days sitting on the couch staring blankly at the living-room wall.
 No question, his new trials tested his new marriage.

 The Glass Half Full